Boxweiler - Dog Breed Info, Temperament & Facts

 In summary, a Boxweiler is a mix between a Boxer and a Rottweiler.
 The appearance and size of the puppies can vary depending on which parent breed is more dominant.
 It’s important for owners to familiarize themselves with the characteristics and health issues of both parent breeds.
 Boxweilers are large dogs that can weigh up to 100 pounds.
 They were bred to be designer dogs and make great family pets, despite their intimidating appearance.
 Boxweilers are sensitive and need their family’s care, and they also require plenty of exercise to prevent weight gain.

 Below, we look at Boxweiler dog breed, its history, personality, pros and cons of owning an Boxweiler, characteristics, and must-know facts.
-We will also examine how to care for this breed and more.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of Boxweilers!

 📖 Breed History